Please click here to view the formatted version.

 ii. at least one day (24 hours) have passed since recovery (resolution of symptoms without the use of medications)

-• To create a safe environment for CISD staff and students, CDC recommendations for face coverings will be followed.
-All staff and students will utilize face coverings when moving through hallways and while in common areas including restrooms, gyms, libraries, computer labs, cafeteria, etc. Face coverings will also be utilized to the greatest extent possible in the regular classroom setting.
-If social distancing can be achieved or partitions are in place masks may be removed.
+• To create a safe environment for CISD staff and students, CDC recommends face coverings.
+We recommend staff and students utilize face coverings when moving through hallways and while in common areas including restrooms, gyms, libraries, computer labs, cafeteria, etc.

-• Facemasks may be any color or design, but may NOT depict alcohol, tobacco, drugs, sexually-related, offensive, or inappropriate for the school setting images or language.
+• Facemasks/ coverings may be any color or design, but may NOT depict alcohol, tobacco, drugs, sexually-related, offensive, or inappropriate for the school setting images or language.
 Principals have sole discretion of what is inappropriate.

 Campus Visitor Protocols